jaroteko18/labs/milestone.md

 ---

-*This milestone represents a realistic 1-month development plan for a single full-stack developer, focusing on core MVP features that provide immediate value while building a solid foundation for future enhancements.*
+*This milestone represents a realistic 1-month development plan for 1-2 full-stack developer, focusing on core MVP features that provide immediate value while building a solid foundation for future enhancements.*